banner type: None

 15 / 50 x 100 = 30%

 In this instance, the occupancy rate for your hotel is 30%.
-That’s considered a slow night by many hotels’ standards.
+That’s considered a lower occupancy rate by many hotels’ standards.
 This figure lets you know that there’s room for improvement since you have more available rooms than occupied rooms.
 The occupancy rate shouldn’t be confused with the vacancy rate – a similar metric that provides different information.
 The vacancy rate is calculated using the following formula: Number of units available multiplied by 100 and divided by the total number of units.

 Borrowing the example from earlier, if you have 15 rooms booked out of 50 in total, you’re left with 35 vacant rooms.
 This information fed into the vacancy rate formula would look like this: